 Commenting on the awards, Paul Williams said, "The talented young music creators we recognize through this program represent the future of jazz composition.
 We congratulate the recipients and extend thanks to the dedicated panel of ASCAP composers who selected the honorees.
 We are delighted to partner with the Herb Alpert Foundation in this significant endeavor that represents one of the brightest moments in ASCAP’s centennial year."

-The ASCAP composer/judges for the 2013 competition were: Anat Cohen, Wycliffe Gordon and Jay Leonhart.
+The ASCAP composer/judges for the 2014 competition were: Ken Hatfield, Rufus Reid and Sachal Vasandani.

 Additional funding for this program is provided by The ASCAP Foundation Bart Howard Fund.